Although designed in the 1960's, BART is appealing because its trains:

 - Operate more frequently due to BART having its own dedicated revenue sources (taxes)

-- BART cannot run express trains
+- Cannot run express trains

 - BART is powered by a live ground level "third rail," which requires total grade separation to prevent pedestrians from contacting the dangerous high-voltage third rail.
 This also means a huge up-front cost before a single BART train can run, whereas, with conventional rail, communities have the option of pursuing grade-separations with trains running in the meantime.